 What is your favorite thing about the flow of your unschooling days right now?

-So, we had to wait for insurance and during a massive, massive renovation like that.
-In my head, I would just assume that, you have to make a lot of decisions.
+So, we had to wait for insurance.
+During a massive, massive renovation like that, in my head, I would just assume that, you have to make a lot of decisions.
 What kind of heating system are we going to put in?
-Or what kind of tiles?
-We have to repaint the walls and all these different choices and people have really strong opinions and it’s just not been a problem.
-Everything, when we’re walking in on these huge, big holes.
+What kind of tiles?
+We have to repaint the walls and all these different choices and people have really strong opinions.
+And it’s just not been a problem.
+We have these huge, big holes.
 And so, we have to walk over these planks, we’re all just like, okay.
 Okay.

-And I love that so much because I have a lot of opinions.
-Yeah.
+And I love that so much, because I have a lot of opinions.
 I have a lot of being right.
-Or did have, recovering from being right all the time and it’s just so nice to be able to be happy and not be right.
+Or did have, recovering from being right all the time.
+And it’s just so nice to be able to be happy and not be right.
 Because it doesn’t matter.
-Doesn’t matter.
-All those little things, they don’t, they are so unimportant and it’s so what is important is the relationship every single time.
+It doesn’t matter.
+All those little things, they are so unimportant and what is so important is the relationship every single time.

-I think that started for me when Lennon was born, it was quite a tumultuous birth.
-I had a car accident and rolled my car into a Lake and I was fine.
+I think that started for me when Lennon was born.
+It was quite a tumultuous birth.
+I had a car accident and rolled my car into a lake and I was fine.
 I walked away.
 I think I had a bruise.
-It was good miracle and Lennon was fine, but they did an emergency C section because they didn’t know where the seatbelt was and so we were in the hospital for a few weeks and he was fine and I was fine, but still we were there for a while.
-When things like that happen, you just kind of put it into perspective.
+It was good, a miracle.
+And Lennon was fine, but they did an emergency C-section, because they didn’t know where the seat belt was.
+And so, we were in the hospital for a few weeks.
+And he was fine and I was fine, but still we were there for a while.
+When things like that happen, you just put it into perspective.

 But it’s so easy to get swept back up into it.
 But when you have the unschooling, the learning and the deschooling that you’ve done and what’s important and you remember, and you get to it faster.

-It’s just really compounded that flow.
-Yeah, can I take all these Legos and take them all apart and mix them all up?
+It’s just really compounded that flow. “”Can I take all these Legos and take them all apart and mix them all up?”
 Sure.
-And, but I do say, you know what, you’re not going to be able to find those pieces to go to this.
+And, but I do say, you’re not going to be able to find those pieces to go to this.
 And that’s that cause and effect kind of thing.
 But if that’s what you wanted to do, go for it.
-Do it, could be great.
+Do it.
+Who knows?
+It could be great.
 Could be amazing.